Minty-Crisp/AUXL/README.md

 - Book Timelines now supports multiple pages, page jumps and reading in a randomized order.
 - Added speech progression blink notification to continue book or indicate book end.
 - Configured the keyword 'self' to be used in place of an auxlObj name which runs any assigned action on the NPC reading the book.
+- Textbubble options such as close and reset added.
+Used with NPC layer and parent rig for body avatar.
+- Textbubbles emit a loadin/loadout event for animation support.
 - Various other minor improvements.

 ## Tile Map Grid Collision System